microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaApplicationPasswordCredential.md

 # Remove-EntraBetaApplicationPasswordCredential

-## SYNOPSIS
+## Synopsis
-Removes a password credential from an application.
+removes a password credential from an application.

-## SYNTAX
+## Syntax

 ```
 Remove-EntraBetaApplicationPasswordCredential -ObjectId <String> -KeyId <String>
  [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description
-The Remove-EntraBetaApplicationPasswordCredential cmdlet removes a password credential from an application in Azure Active Directory (AD).
+the Remove-EntraBetaApplicationPasswordCredential cmdlet removes a password credential from an application in Azure Active Directory (AD).

-## EXAMPLES
+## Examples

 ### Example 1: Remove an application password credential
 ```